 To help combat this, we have curated a list of activities, events, and opportunities to learn.

-We will continue to update our list throughout the winter with fresh ideas!
+We will continue to update our list with fresh ideas!

 Let us know what you have been enjoying or what you would like to see added in the comments at the bottom of this page.